Observation of the Quantum Boomerang Effect

 In contrast, the long-time behavior is governed by localization physics and symmetries surrounding the quench.
 One feature of both experimental and theoretical results in Fig.~\ref{fig:boomerang}e is that the long-time momentum should be an odd function about $\alpha=1/2$, a result we prove in appendix \ref{sec:palpha}.
 This result is connected to the resemblance between forward time-evolution in the gauge $\alpha$ (propagation with $U_{\alpha}$) and backward time-evolution in the gauge $1-\alpha$ (propagation with $U_{1-\alpha}^{\dagger}$).
 The anti-symmetry about $\alpha=1/2$ is dictated by the time-reversal invariance of the initial Bloch state ensemble.
 We note that because this property arises due to similarities between forward evolution in one gauge and backward evolution in the other, it only manifests as an (anti-)symmetry in the forward evolution of both gauges in the long-time limit (see Eq.~\ref{eq:p_inf=p_-inf}); at short times, no symmetry is generically expected, as evidenced by the 1-kick data.

-The odd parity of the long-time momentum about $\alpha=0.5$ is further reflected in Fig.~\ref{fig:boomerang}f, which shows the long-time momentum as a function of initial wavepacket position for three different values of $\alpha$.
+The odd parity of the late-time momentum about $\alpha=0.5$ is further reflected in Fig.~\ref{fig:boomerang}f, which shows the late-time momentum as a function of initial wavepacket position for three different values of $\alpha$.
 Here a shift in the relative lattice phase is exactly analogous to variation in the initial launch velocity of a position space boomerang.
 We observe that regardless of initial position, $\alpha$ values near 0 and 1 result in opposite-sign, non-zero late-time momenta.
 The only exception occurs when the initial state recovers parity symmetry at $\phi=0$ or $\phi=\pi$ and the average momentum dynamics become trivial.
 Near $\alpha = 1/2$, the entire curve collapses toward 0.
 This indicates that, as mentioned above, it is time-reversal symmetry which plays the fundamental role in determining the \emph{return} of the boomerang.
-The initial position which controls the degree of parity symmetry breaking is instead more closely related to the momentum-space mean free path and \emph{amplitude} of the early-time boomerang dynamics.
+The initial position which controls the degree of parity asymmetry is instead more closely related to the \emph{amplitude} of the early-time boomerang dynamics.